SamStudio8/lost-notes/rust/00-welcome.md

 ```

 ## Variables

+* Variable assignment is a special case of pattern matching! `let PATTERN = EXPRESSION;`

 ### Immutable by default

 Need to `let mut` if you plan to change the value of `x`: